alexqfredrickson/notes/aws/aws.md

   * *Unique*, meaning retransmission is limited
   * *Non-homogeneous*, meaning belonging to multiple different kinds of specifications
   * *Imperfect*, meaning data may have gaps or missing elements

+### Amazon Data Firehose

+Amazon Data Firehose can read records from Kinesis streams and deliver real-time data to S3, Redshift, OpenSearch, Splunk, Datadog, MongoDB, New Relic, etc. It can also transform records and convert formats prior to delivery.

 ### CloudFront